 - (a) Disclose whether or not the Board has adopted a written code for the Directors, officers and employees.
-If the Board has adopted a written code: - (i) disclose how a person or company may obtain a copy of the code; - (ii) describe how the Board monitors compliance - (i) The Board has adopted a Code of Governance Practices and Charter of Expectations for Directors.
+If the Board has adopted a written code: - (i) disclose how a person or company may obtain a copy of the code; - (ii) describe how the Board monitors compliance with its code, or if the Board does not monitor compliance, explain whether and - (i) The Board has adopted a Code of Governance Practices and Charter of Expectations for Directors.
 The full text of these can be promptly provided upon written request or found at Appendices B and F of this Circular. - (ii) As well, Linamar's officers and employees are subject to the provisions of the Corporation's Code of Conduct (the full text of which can be promptly provided upon written request or found at Appendix I of this Circular).